ACT4Aero

 "The gap between groundbreaking technology and operational reality is the most significant barrier to progress in the aerospace industry."

 ACT4Aero is the catalyst designed to close that gap.
-From March 31 - April 2 at the Stanford Computing and Data Science Building, we convene an exclusive group of operators, technologists, and investors with a singular mission: to accelerate the pipeline from concept to contract, ensuring the most advanced technologies get funded, developed, and into the hands of those who need them most.
+We convene an exclusive group of operators, technologists, and investors with a singular mission: to accelerate the pipeline from concept to contract, ensuring the most advanced technologies get funded, developed, and into the hands of those who need them most.

 Download